MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-insights.md

 ### Related insights

 Browse insights about other metrics related to the one you're viewing on this page.
-For example, for **Long and large meeting hours**, you might find **After-hours collaboration hours**, **Daily active hours**, or **Collaboration hours** here.
+If you're viewing **Long and large meeting hours**, you might find **Join on time rate**, **Multitasking hours**, or **Recurring meeting hours** here.
 Use the arrows in this section's top-right to scroll through all related insights.

 ## Related information